georgeliu96/Slick/README.md

 ## Features

-SlackClone makes use of a Ruby on Rails backend, and a React-Redux frontend.
+Slick makes use of a Ruby on Rails backend, and a React-Redux frontend.
 The main feature of chatting is done through action-cables in Rails.

 The main features that were implemented were chatting and the creation of channels.